flywheel-apps/nyu_rotator_cuff_gear_suite/gears/gather_cases/README.md

 # gather-cases

 The `gather-cases` gear collects all assessed case data from the reader projects.
-Data from assessed cases is collated into the origin case of the "Master Project",  into the "Master Project" itself, and reported on in tabular output described below.
+Data from assessed cases is collated into the origin case of a "Master Project",  into a "Master Project" itself, and reported on in tabular output described below.

 Each case is considered "completed" by a reader if